Missionary Support

 5. What is the thrust of the missionary's newsletters and presentations?

 They should be progress reports on what is being done to expand God's kingdom.
-Those that focus on culturally interesting and exotic stories and photos, news of the missionary's children, even heart-tugging stories of some of the local believers are signs that the missionary may not be doing much missionary work (anymore).
-Meanwhile, newsletters that are consistently so chock-full of missionary activities that you wonder how one person can do all of them may contain exaggerations, while newsletters that report one financial urgency after another and constantly beg for money signal exaggerations, lack of faith in God, and a focus on fundraising rather than doing missionary work.
+Those loaded with culturally interesting stories, exotic photos, and news of the missionary's children may signal that the missionary isn't doing much missionary work (anymore).
+Meanwhile, newsletters that are consistently so chock-full of missionary activities that you wonder how one person can do all of them may contain exaggerations, while newsletters that report one financial emergency after another and constantly beg for money signal exaggerations, lack of faith in God, and a focus on fundraising rather than doing missionary work.

 6. "What is a typical week like for you? ...
 What is that day like?"

-For many "missionaries," "missionary work" means leading a weekly Bible study for other missionaries, or a monthly photo op at a village with exotic visuals to show to donors.
-First ask about their typical week, then about the day(s) on which they say they do their missionary work, and deduce how much time is being spent actually sharing the Gospel.
+For many 'missionaries,' 'missionary work' means leading a weekly Bible study for other missionaries or a monthly photo op at a village with exotic visuals to show to donors.
+First ask about their typical week, then about the day(s) on which they say they do missionary work, and deduce how much time is being spent actually sharing the Gospel.

 7. "What is an annual budget that will cover both your household needs and missionary work? ...
 How is that budget being met today?"